Pita bread will always hold a special place in my heart.

 This recipe for real sourdough pita bread is soft and stretchy, making it perfect for filling with your favorites.
-Try hummus and veggies, sprouted falafel balls (coming soon!), spicy buttery chicken, shawarma, roasted lamb or anything else you can dream up!
+Try hummus and veggies, sprouted falafel balls, spicy buttery chicken, shawarma, baba ganoush, roasted lamb, or anything else you can dream up!

 Cut the pitas in wedges, toss them in ghee and salt, and bake them for the BEST PITA CHIPS EVER!

 Watch Me Shape and Cook Sourdough Pita Bread in This Short Demo Video.

 - 475 grams (just shy 4 cups) organic bread flour

 - 315 grams (1 1/4 cups) filtered water

 - 250 grams (1 cup) active sourdough starter, 100% hydration, stirred down

 - Weigh all ingredients into a glass or ceramic bowl.